 The Wonderland of Nature was first published in 1964.
 At times it reveals signs of its times.
 For example, insects are generally referred to as he, unless the author is talking about a queen bee, or another specifically female insect.

-My daughter comments “or she”.
+My daughter comments “or she” whenever ‘he’ is overused.
 While reading independently, she’s said, “hmm, according to THIS BOOK, most insects are boys.”

-We discuss and acknowledge the issue, and take the time to be grateful texts have changed in this way.
+We discuss and acknowledge the issue, and take the time to be thankful texts have changed in this way, and that females are now represented in our literature, insects included.

 This book is totally worth its salt.
-Thankfully, even female insects are winning the right to represent themselves in our literature.
+We’ve liberated the overlooked female insects in the text, through our response.

 Where to find The Wonderland of Nature book.